-- GTO Keypad. - PC computer with PulseGuide by Sirius Imaging.
+- GTO Keypad. - PC computer with PulseGuide[TM] by Sirius Imaging.
 The CD with this program is included with the mount.
 The CD includes a complete user's manual in PDF format.
-For the most updated version of the software, check out the website www.pulseguide.com.
-Please refer to the section later in this manual for further information regarding the capabilities of this program. - Computer with astronomical software or planetarium programs such as Software Bisque's TheSkyTM, Imaginova's Starry NightTM, Nova Astronomics' The Earth-Centered Universe (ECU) version 3.1 or later, and Chris Marriot's Sky Map Pro 6 or any ASCOM compatible telescope software (all purchased separately).
+For the most updated version of the software, check out the Web site www.pulseguide.com.
+Please refer to the section later in this manual for further information regarding the capabilities of this program. - Computer with a planetarium program or observatory control software.
+Astro-Physics now has a fully supported ASCOM V2 Driver available.
+A more detailed listing of software is in the "Controlling Your GTO Mount" section later in this manual.
+In addition, see the website's ASCOM page for details on the ASCOM driver.

 PLEASE NOTE: Because the 3600GTO uses different gearing than our other mounts, the GTOCP3 control boxes are NOT interchangeable as they are between, for example, a 1200GTO and Mach1GTO.
-DO NOT use a GTOCPx control box from another mount on your 3600GTO and DO NOT use the 3600GTO's GTOCP3 on any other mount (unless you have TWO 3600GTO's!)
+DO NOT use a GTOCPx control box from another mount on your 3600GTO and DO NOT use the 3600GTO's GTOCP3 on any other mount (unless you have TWO 3600GTOs!)